-E. Character extraction
+2.5 Character extraction

 When a soldering defect occurs, following phenomena are observed: decrease of sectional area, increase in the center of gravity, distortion of the sectional shape, decrease in the sharpness of the bump outline and increase in the curvature.
-In this study, the following five characteristic features related to the above-mentioned phenomena are introduced.
+In this study, we introduce the following five characteristic features related to the above-mentioned phenomena.

-The ratio of bump sectional area: BAR
+A. The ratio of bump sectional area: BAR